OniDaito/HOLLy/README.markdown

 HOLLy is split into *train.py* and *run.py* with the actual net stored in in *net/net.py*. *eval.py* will evaluate a trained network, creating statistics and visualistions.

-*net/renderer.py* contains the code for the differentiable renderer. *data/loader.py*, along with *data/buffer.py* and *data/batcher.py* create our simulated data for all the tests, including adding noise. *data/imageload.py* is similar, but for pre-rendered images.
+*net/renderer.py* contains the code for the differentiable renderer. *data/loader.py*, along with *data/buffer.py* and *data/batcher.py* create our simulated data for all the tests, including adding noise. *data/imageload.py* is similar, but for the real microscopy images.

 (The diagram below is animated and may take a little time to appear).
 ![Overview diagram](https://shutr.benjamin.computer/static/shutr_files/original/diagram.gif)